cborchert/5sg/readme.md

 4. Build time is minimal

 I've found Gatsby, Next.js, and other frameworks to be extremely powerful, but extremely cumbersome.
 Sometimes you just want to build a blog or a product page and you don't want to be bothered with the whizz-bang details.

+I'd like to add some bells and whistles -- some optional configuration, etc. -- but this three-step process should never change.
+As the name suggests, 5sg is meant to be simple, and to stay simple.
+If you're building something complex which requires more functionality, this might not be the right starting point for you.
+Look into one of the big names Gatsby, Next.js, Hugo, Eleventy, Sapper, Jekyl, and Elder.js are well established and tend to be pretty great.
+That said, 5sg is **also** meant to be a boiler plate, so go nuts changing whatever you want.

 ## Why svelte?